dynac-sim/dynac/README.md

 complain about not finding 3 files.
 Ignore this message.
 Details on `plotit` may be found in chapter 7 of the DYNAC help file.

+MAC users can change the default gnuplot terminal by changing plotit using the -tt option in the following way:
+~/your_path/dynac/plot/dynplt m -ttxxxx
+where xxxx is the gnuplot terminal name.
+If not specified, aqua will be used.
+But aqua yields a very slow response in gnuplot for scatter plots, whereas wxt is much faster.

+If you already have an older version of DYNAC installed, you may wish to download only the relevant files upon an update.
+These are typically the source code, the user guide and sometimes the plotting program dyndat.f and can be found under the "Individual files" heading.

 Input files contain a sequence of keywords or type code entries.
 The help file containing the user instructions for these type code entries